mattswoon/yeats/README.md

 Every time the turn queue resets (everyone has a turn) the performer-performee assignment is randomly regenerated.

-When it's your turn to perform, the bot with direct message you a clue.
+When it's your turn to perform, the bot will direct message you a clue.
 Reply to the bot or a text channel with *anything* to get the next clue - turns are too exciting to have to bother with typing a specific command!

 At the end of your turn the bot will recap which clues you solved - the last one shown to you is put back into the bowl.
 The recap message will be **REDACTED** after a certain delay, so you can't just scroll up the channel to remind yourself what clues there are.